Pardot Lead Management & Scoring

 • Nurture logic that adapts to stage and intent

-Business outcomes you should actually expect
+What outcomes should you actually expect after a scoring rebuild?

 Trending up